 The must-see kid-friendly activities are rated by me, my family, and readers that I work with to help plan San Diego family vacations.
 Keep in mind that I also have a list of general tips for visiting the San Diego Zoo and can also help you buy discount San Diego Zoo tickets.

-Important note: Some of the Zoo’s offerings will temporarily be modified when it reopens on June 20, 2020.
-These will likely include some things to do mentioned on this list such as the closure of high-touch areas like the playgrounds and distance markers at exhibits.
-I will update you after I go.
+Important note: Some of the Zoo’s offerings are temporarily be modified.
+These include some things to do mentioned on this list such as the closure of high-touch areas like the playgrounds and distance markers at exhibits.

 Guided Tours/Upgraded Experiences